 I also offer editing services.
-I take on anywhere from three to six projects a year, depending how busy I am with my own work.
 I can do various types of editing for you, but will probably send you elsewhere for a pure copy edit.
 I prefer to take a broader look at the manuscripts I work with to help writers make them the best that they can be.
-I like to call this part of my work “manuscript therapy.”

-Upcoming Work: Inanna Publications has picked up a literary anthology that I edited with my friend and colleague, Elaine Morin.
-It’s called Writing Menopause and includes over fifty contributions from writers all over Canada and the US and even has a few from Europe.
-Look for this in 2017.
-Both Elaine and I also belong to the Crabapple Mews Collective, a group of writers helping each other publish great work.
+My latest work is a literary anthology that I edited with my friend and colleague, E.D.
+Morin.
+It’s called Writing Menopause: An Anthology of Fiction, Poetry, and Creative Nonfiction and includes over fifty contributions from writers all over Canada and the US and even has a few from Europe.
+Both E.D. and I also belong to the Crabapple Mews Collective, a group of writers helping each other publish great work.
 In 2015, we helped bring Pelee Island Stories by Tanya Coovadia to life.
-It is a lovely volume of linked short stories.
-In the world of non-fiction, I have a piece coming out in April 2016 in Without Apology: Writings on Abortion in Canada, edited by Shannon Stettner and published by Athabasca University Press.
+It is a lovely volume of linked short stories and is available on Amazon.
+In the world of non-fiction, check out my essay in Without Apology: Writings on Abortion in Canada, edited by Shannon Stettner and published by Athabasca University Press.
+AU is an open access publisher, so you can download this for free!
 I keep saying that this is the last thing I will write about abortion, but I’ve said that before.

 Thanks for visiting my site.
 It’s a work in progress, like me.